isabella232/kendo-react-animation/docs/expand/index.md

 ## Style the Appearance

-Custom CSS classes can be set to the Expand component and to its children components.
+Custom CSS classes can be set to the Expand and to its children components.

 ### Decorate the Expand

-To set a CSS class to the Expand component, use the [`className`]({% slug api_expand_kendouiforreact %}#classname-string) property.
+To set a CSS class to the Expand, use the [`className`]({% slug api_expand_kendouiforreact %}#classname-string) property.

 ```html
   <style>